Skip to main content

 ROSbot is a ROS powered 4x4 drive autonomous mobile robot platform equipped with LIDAR, RGB-D camera, IMU, encoders, distance sensors.

-Available in three versions: 3 / 3 PRO (current version), 2R / 2 PRO (discontinued) and 2 (deprecated).
+Available in the following versions: 3 / 3 PRO (current version), 2R / 2 PRO (discontinued) and 2 (deprecated).

 ROSbot 3 is an affordable robot platform for rapid development of autonomous robots.
 It can be a base for custom service robots, inspection robots and robots working in swarms.
 All versions integrates: